WinterSnowfall/wookiee_broadcaster/README.md

 ### Neat.
 I'll pretend I'm not confused.
 How does it work?

 It's written for Linux, so you'll need a **Linux OS** with **python 3.6+** installed on the machine you plan to run it on.
-Since I've only used the standard sockets library, no external/additional packages are required.
+Since I've only used the standard sockets library, no external/additional packets are required.

 You'll also need root rights to run the script (sudo works just fine), because binding sockets to an interface is just not one of the things a regular user can do.

 You can run **./wookiee_broadcaster.py -h** to get some hints, but in short, you'll need to specify:

 * -i <input> = the name of the network interface (as listed by ifconfig) on which the script will listen for incoming broadcast packets
-* -o <output> = the name of the network interface (as listed by ifconfig) on which the script will replicate any broadcast packages received on the input interface
+* -o <output> = the name of the network interface (as listed by ifconfig) on which the script will replicate any broadcast packets received on the input interface
 * -p <port> = the port on which the script will listen for packets
 * -r <range> = a range of ports on which the script will listen for packets, separated by ":", ex: 10000:10010
 * -b = bidirectional mode.
-Will forward broadcast packages from the output interface back to the input interface as well, though, as explained earlier, this is not usually that useful unless the network zones have bilateral routing capabilities or are somehow bridged.
+Will forward broadcast packets from the output interface back to the input interface as well, though, as explained earlier, this is not usually that useful unless the network zones have bilateral routing capabilities or are somehow bridged.

 To give you an example, you can run: